Unelected UK heads hijacking democracy, Parliament

 The nefarious move began Wednesday morning, when Johnson announced that he would limit the time Parliament has to try to prevent Britain’s withdrawal from the European Union without a deal.
-He got his approval from the Queen later that afternoon, presstv.ir reported.
+He got his approval from the Queen later that afternoon, Presstv Reported.

 This unelected duo is playing the current battle as one between parliament and the people.
 However, in fact, they are ramming home their most-extreme form of Brexit, without limiting the harm it would do to the UK’s economy, security and national standing.